Phalcode/gamevault-docs/docs/server-docs/setup.md

       POSTGRES_DB: gamevault
 ```
 #### Step 2: Backend Installation
 Find the template for GameVault-Backend by phalcode on the CA store and fill out the template with your folder paths including your information from step 1.
+Your server should now be available at http://tower.local:8080/ or HOSTNAME:PORTS if you changed your hostname and ports.

 ### Unraid: SQLITE
 We don't recommend it but you can run GameVault without a PostgreSQL Database too using the following CA template.
 #### Prerequisites
  - It is required to have the [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications) plugin installed.
-#### Coming Soon
+#### Step 1:
+Find the template for GameVault-Backend-SQLITE by phalcode on the CA store and fill out the template with your folder paths.
+No extra database is required.
+Your server should now be available at http://tower.local:8080/ or HOSTNAME:PORTS if you changed your hostname and ports.

 ### Installing Without Containers: